Gailpositive/DevOps-Tools-Kit/Ansible-Node/Installation.md

 ====================

 #Setup controller and node server :
-a. create user and give password
+1a. { create user and give password
-b. add user to sudoer's file in /etc/sudoers file | achiever   ALL=(ALL) NOPASSWD: ALL
+1b. add user to sudoer's file in /etc/sudoers file | achiever   ALL=(ALL) NOPASSWD: ALL 1c. switch to achiever user } (NOTE: sudo visudo, go to root, add name of new user like this:achiever   ALL=(ALL) NOPASSWD: ALL, to grant all access)

-c. switch to achiever user
+2. show the connection methods password or ssh keys => generate keys | ssh-keygen ssh-copy-id copy .ssh/id_rsa.pub from controller to all node servers at .ssh/authorized_keys

-d. show the connection methods password or ssh keys => generate keys | ssh-keygen ssh-copy-id copy .ssh/id_rsa.pub from controller to all node servers at .ssh/authorized_keys ssh agent
+ 3. ssh agent (see open ssh doc for ssh agent script)

 hostKeyChecking => disable